FreunzWa/FW_sync/medicine/neurology/neoplastic_neurology.md

         * SV40 found in 50% of cases
 - investigate
     + radio
+        * usu v. difficult to differentiate from choroid plexus papilloma @both variably invade into the cerebral parenchyma
         * ++enhancing intraventricular tumors usu @trigone at level of lateral ventricles == invasion into brain parenchyma. heterogenous Gd, 25%calcification, necrosis/ cyst formation == htereogenous appearance.
         * imaging of entire neuraxis @++seeding rate
+    + histology
+        * may provide distinction from CPP, however in some cases there is overlap even @histo analysis
+    + immunohistochemistry
+        * often required for final distinction between CPP and CPC
+- treat
+    + degree of surgical resection most important prognostic factor
+    + radiation therapy may extend life, but @young age == radiotherapy sometimes not an option
+    + chemotherapy == longer term survival but cannot prevent recurrence.
 ----------------------------------------------------

 # Schwannoma